-I hold dual nationality (Dutch and a different one).
+I hold dual nationality (Dutch and another nationality) and I live in the United Kingdom.
 How will Brexit affect me?

 Avoid losing your Dutch nationality

-You can avoid losing your Dutch nationality by doing one of the following within the 10-year period:
+You can avoid losing your Dutch nationality by:

 - always applying for a new Dutch passport, Dutch identity card or Dutch nationality certificate within 10 years.
 A new 10-year period will begin on the date your passport, identity card or certificate is issued.
 So you have to take action yourself at least once every 10 years.

 - living in the Kingdom of the Netherlands (in Dutch) or another EU country for at least one year out of the 10-year period.